GiftDavidson/Naija-on-Wheels-A-Data-Driven-Dashboard-for-Navigating-Nigeria-s-Dynamic-Automotive-Landscape-/README.md

 # Tools and Process
 Data Collection: Sourced from Car45.com, a major online automotive marketplace in Nigeria, ensuring the data is real-world and relevant.

 Data Preparation & Analysis: The raw data was cleaned, processed, and aggregated to calculate averages and counts (e.g., average price, count of automatic cars).
-This was likely done using a tool like Microsoft Excel, Google Sheets, or Power BI Query Editor.
+This was done using Pivot Table.

-Data Visualization & Dashboard Design: The processed data was visualized and assembled into an interactive or static dashboard using business intelligence tools such as Microsoft Power BI, Tableau, or Looker Studio.
+Data Visualization & Dashboard Design: The processed data was visualized and assembled into an interactive or static dashboard using business intelligence tools (Excel).
 The layout is organized logically, guiding the viewer from high-level metrics to specific preferences.

 # Keywords
 Nigerian Car Market, Automotive Analytics, Data Visualization, Market Trends, Vehicle Pricing, Car Mileage, Brand Popularity, Transmission Preference, Car Color Analysis, Business Intelligence, Dashboard, Nigeria, Car45.com.

 # Summary
-This project successfully transforms raw data from Car45.com into an insightful and actionable dashboard titled "Naija on Wheels."
-It provides a comprehensive overview of the Nigerian automotive sector, quantifying the average vehicle's cost and specifications while delving deeper into the qualitative aspects of consumer choice.
+This project successfully transforms raw data from Car45.com and inspiration from freeborn Dashboard into an insightful and actionable dashboard titled "Naija on Wheels."
+It provides a comprehensive overview of the Nigerian automotive sector, quantifying the average vehicle's cost and specifications while diving deeper into the qualitative aspects of consumer choice.
 The visualization of top brands, transmission types, and color preferences paints a clear picture of what the market demands and offers, serving as a valuable resource for anyone involved in this vibrant economic space.

 # Conclusion
 The analysis conclusively reveals a robust and defined market structure.
 Toyota emerges as the undisputed leader in brand preference, indicating a high trust in reliability and parts availability.
 The average car in Nigeria is priced around ₦21 million, with a relatively low average mileage of 14,000 km, suggesting a market with fairly new or well-maintained used vehicles.
 The near-even split between automatic and manual transmissions points to a diverse driver base with varying preferences.